-The judge will determine legitimate time allowed before contestant calls for animal.
+The judge will determine legitimate time allowed before contestant calls for animal

-- 1. This event is open to girls only. - 2.
-Two loops will be allowed if two ropes are carried. - 3.
+- This event is open to girls only. - 2.
+Two loops will be allowed if two ropes are carried.
+Once second loop is pulled, first loop is no longer in play. - 3.
 Ropes are to be tied to the saddle horn with nylon string.
 A knot must be at the end of the rope with the string tied at the knot.
 There will be no tail.
-A solid white flag that is visible to the flagman or judge must be attached at the knot end of the rope. - 4.
-Rope must be tied to the horn with a nylon string and may not be run through bridle, tie-down, neck rope or any other device. - 5.
-String will be provided and will be inspected by designated official before each contestant competes. - 6.
-The second rope must remain tied until used and must not be broken away from the saddle horn. - 7.
-At the National High School Finals Rodeo only, a contestant can carry only one loop in the first two go-rounds. - 8.
-A dropped or fallen rope that must be recoiled and/or rebuilt shall be considered a thrown rope. - 9.
-Only a white cloth must be attached to the rope at the saddle horn so the judge can tell when the rope breaks from the horn. - 10.
+A solid color (no pattern/printing) flag that is visible to the flagman or judge must be attached at the knot end of the rope. - 4.
+Rope must be tied to the horn with a nylon string and may not be run through bridle, tie-down, neck rope or any other device. - String will be provided and will be inspected by designated official before each contestant competes. - The second rope must remain tied until used and must not be broken away from the saddle horn. - 7.
+At the National High School Finals Rodeo only, a contestant can carry only one loop in the first two go-rounds. - A dropped or fallen rope that must be recoiled and/or rebuilt shall be considered a thrown rope. - Only a solid color cloth (no pattern) must be attached to the rope at the saddle horn so the judge can tell when the rope breaks from the horn - 10.
 The calf's head must pass through the loop.
-The loop must draw up on any part of the calf's body behind the head.

-- 11. Rope must be released from contestant's hand to be a legal catch. - 12.
+The loop must draw up on any part of the calf's body behind the head. - $11. \;\;$ Rope must be released from contestant's hand to be a legal catch. - 12.
 In case the field flag judge flags out a roper that still legally has one or more loops coming, the judge may give the same calf back lap and tap, plus time already lapsed and any barrier penalty. - 13.
 Ropers must be mounted when time is taken. - 14.
 In case the field judge flags out a roper that still legally has one or more loops coming, the judge may give the same calf back, lap and tap, plus time already lapsed and any barrier penalties.
 If time was not recorded, the contestant will receive a 10-second penalty for any loop used.
 Contestant to only get to use remaining loop.